EficodeDemoOrg/copilot-python-data-analysis/README.md

 Yarr!
 Welcome to the Developer Insights Analytics Dashboard, a comprehensive data analysis treasure chest that helps data analysts explore and visualize developer survey data!
 This be a flexible, full-stack application built with modern data analysis practices in mind.

+**🎓 Plus: Complete GitHub Copilot Training Materials!** This project includes comprehensive exercises from beginner to advanced level, teaching you to master AI-assisted development with real-world scenarios.

 ## 🗺️ Project Structure

 ```